vgno/roc-web/README.md

 ![stability alpha](https://img.shields.io/badge/stability-alpha-red.svg)
 [![roc](https://img.shields.io/npm/v/roc-web.svg)](https://www.npmjs.com/package/roc-web)

 Base extension for simple web applications built with Roc.
-Uses mainly __Koa__ and __Webpack__ internally.
+Uses mainly [Koa](http://koajs.com) and [Webpack](https://webpack.github.io) internally.

 ## How to build an application
-First make sure to install `roc` by `npm install -g roc` and then following the main steps at [Basic web application](https://github.com/vgno/roc#basic-web-application)
+First make sure to install `roc` by `npm install -g roc` and then following the main steps at [Basic web application](https://github.com/vgno/roc#basic-web-application).

 After these steps you should have `roc` available globally and be in the directory of your newly generated project that uses `roc-web`.

-When creating an application based on __roc-web__ you use `createServer` API.
+When creating an application based on `roc-web` you use `createServer` API.
 It returns an object that has a start method on it that can be invoked to run the application.

 ### Simple Example
 ```javascript